DanyGames2014/nyawiki/content/StationAPI/Recipes/Data Driven Recipes.md

-Recipes in StationAPI are data driven and defined in the JSON format.
+Data Driven Recipes in StationAPI are defined in the JSON format.
 StationAPI expects your recipes to be in the `src/main/resources/data/<modid>/stationapi/recipes/` folder, you can then use subfolders like `crafting`, `smelting` etc. to organize your recipes further, but it is not strictly necessary.

 By default there are 3 crafting recipe types:
 `minecraft:crafting_shaped` - A recipe in the Crafting Table where the shape of the ingredients matters